 9. Integration with other tools

 Some e-learning solutions can be integrated with other solutions already in place in the company and allow information to be shared in a secure ecosystem.
-One might mention Business Intelligence tools, directories, CRM, HRIS or document management.
+One might mention Business Intelligence tools, directories, CRM, HRIS, virtual classroom tool or document management.

 In addition, it is also possible to interface online training solutions with virtual classroom tools.